believemaster/Laravel-Roles-Permissions/README.md

 > Created fake posts using factory
 > Displaying all the posts
 > Added policies for posts creation by roles only
+> Authorize user for creating new posts
+>